rebootuser/LinEnum/README.md

 # LinEnum
 For more information visit www.rebootuser.com

+For silent (and clean output) Outfile and keyword(s) can be supplied from the command line: usage ./LinEnum.sh outfile.txt 'keyword1 keyword2'

+Thanks to @roo7break for the above reporting functionality

 See CHANGELOG.md for further details

 High-level summary of the checks/tasks performed by LinEnum: